YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 ######################

 As we’ve said in past modules, the context is the runtime environment that an application is running in.
-Your application can use the setting property in configuration files to define the context and its associated configurations.
+Your application can use the ``setting`` property in configuration files to define the context and its associated configurations.
 For instance, as we saw in the section on configuring logging, you may want to have different levels of logging for production than for the development environment.
 The runtime environment could be defined by the device running the application or the regional environment.
 You may want to have different configurations for the application when it’s running on an iOS device or if your application is being viewed in a region where text is read from right to left.
-We’re going to discuss  two types of contexts, how to configure context configurations,and then apply them.
+We’re going to discuss the two categories of contexts, how to configure context configurations, and then apply them.

 .. _08_context_configs-base: